 The Pembrokeshire Coast National Park in Wales is unique.
 In the UK it’s the only National Park that’s completely coastal.
 And makes it a perfect holiday destination.

-Situated on the west coast of Wales, it is one of the smaller National Parks established since 1952.
+Situated on the west coast of Wales, Pembrokeshire Coast National Park was established in 1952.
 At only 620 sq km in size, it is one of the smaller National Parks in the UK with a population of 22,800.
-However, each year it attracts over 4.2 million visitors! *Source
+However, each year this gorgeous destination in Wales attracts over 4.2 million visitors! *Source

-I spent 4 days in the Pembrokeshire Coast National Park.
-As a solo traveller, I felt completely comfortable exploring and hiking on my own.
-Everyone I met during my time was so friendly and helpful.
-I even hitched a lift with a couple of girls after I had gone on a detour and was worried about being late back to the car park!
-And managed to fit in a lot of different things to do.
+After 4 days in the Pembrokeshire Coast National Park, I managed to fit in a lot of different things to do on my Wales adventure.
 Of course, I didn’t have time to do everything so a great reason to go back again!

-Here are my top 16 suggestions for things to do whilst you are staying at the Pembrokeshire Coast National Park.
+Here are my top 16 suggestions for things to do whilst visiting the Pembrokeshire Coast National Park in Wales.

 Table of Contents

 - 0.1 1.
 Pembrokeshire Coast long distance walk